rarog/ZfcUser/README.md

 The ZfcUser module has some options to allow you to quickly customize the basic functionality.
-After installing ZfcUser, copy `./vendor/zf-commons/zfc-user/config/zfcuser.global.php.dist` to `./config/autoload/zfcuser.global.php` and change the values as desired.
+After installing ZfcUser, copy `./vendor/rarog/user-authenticator/config/user-authenticator.global.php.dist` to `./config/autoload/user-authenticator.global.php` and change the values as desired.

 The following options are available:

 - **user_entity_class** - Name of Entity class to use.
 Useful for using your own entity class instead of the default one provided.
-Default is `ZfcUser\Model\User`.
+Default is `\UserAuthenticator\Model\User::class`.
 - **enable_username** - Boolean value, enables username field on the registration form.
 Default is `false`.
 - **auth_identity_fields** - Array value, specifies which fields a user can